sukumar-chennari/react_projects/README.md

-create uncontrolled login form and fetch data and display in table and add delete buttons to remove user hooks/uncontrolled
+create controlled  form and fetch data and display in table and add delete buttons to remove user hooks/controlled